 Orangeries originated in the 17th Century, as a well-lit building which would protect imported exotic tropical plants from winter colds and rose in popularity as a status symbol due to the cost of imported plants, construction and strong clear glass.

 Today, orangeries have evolved into an elegant and quality home extension, featuring roof lanterns and plenty of large windows.

 Where a conservatory is “tacked” onto the home, an orangery is integrated into the existing home – an extension, not an addition.
 An orangery’s construction involves removing part of the exterior wall so that the entire house is extended into the orangery.
 There are no divisions or doors, just open-plan living.

 Orangeries are constructed similarly to how your home is built.
 They follow building regulations, require structural and heat loss calculations (all of which we can handle for you), and the products used within are a high quality.
 The extension itself is specifically designed to have the most minimal possible effect on the home’s heating and cooling.
 You can read more about how orangeries stay warm (or cool) in our recent blog: How to keep an orangery warm.

 An orangery is, for most people’s needs, the better choice.
 Our orangeries are bespoke, made to measure, products which fit your every need.
 They are built to become a part of everyday life, an everyday love.
 Whether it’s for entertaining guests, having dinner or spending Christmas with family, an orangery gives you that luxury.

-Naturally an orangery is a more in-depth process than a conservatory.
+Naturally an orangery is a more in-depth process than even bespoke aluminium conservatories.
 It’s a full process built from start to finish.
 Whilst it’s possible to do it yourself, at Rococo we’ve been building bespoke orangeries for over 20 years.
 If you build an orangery with us, you don’t have to worry about a single aspect of the build, it’s already being handled.